chillylin/AgileMIS/log.md

 The list of module
 1. (done) Equipment cost per contract measured by equipment*day (ED): with respect to the type of equipment.
 1. (done) Accrual revenue for each contract: Based on the contract information and ED
-1. (done) Standard cost for each contract: Based on the cost estimation and ED
+1. (done) Standard cost for each contract: Based on the cost estimation and ED 1.
 1. (done) Contract clearing
-1. (done) Contract PM
+1. Contract PM
-1. (done) Sales PM
+1. Sales PM ( adding the time between equipment leaving site and invoicing, and the time between invoicing and receiving money, also add the amount of invoicing and the amount of expense incurred as well as the amount of collected sales)
 1. (done) Customer value
 1. Periodic financial reporting
 1. Cash budget